 More Healthy lemon Recipes:

-If you make this recipe, please leave a comment below and rate the recipe below to let me know how you liked it.
+If you make this recipe, please leave a comment and rate the recipe below to let me know how you liked it.
 You can also tag #nourishedbynutriton on Instagram with your creations!Print

 Crispy Lemon Roasted Potatoes